dapr/dapr/docs/development/dapr-metrics.md

 * dapr_component_secret_count: The number of operations performed on the secret component
 * dapr_component_secret_latencies: The latency of the response from the secret component

+### Job metrics

+* dapr_component_job_successCount: The number of job triggers that returned success response
+* dapr_component_job_failureCount: The number of job triggers that returned failure response
+* dapr_component_job_latencies: The latency of the job trigger